paulwarren/nzde/dict/B/README.md

  <i>n.</i> a cross between broccoli and Chinese kale

+## Brogdenite

+ <i>n.</i> labourer imported by Brogden and Co. to work on the rail works under the Vogel policy.

 ## broken

  <i>adj.</i> (of pieces of fleece wool) from which the short and dirty ends have been removed.